On this page

 How do I complete an application for a pre-school place?

-Parents can apply for funded pre-school education places online, through the Education Authority website.
+Parents can still apply for funded pre-school education places online, through the Education Authority website (external link opens in a new window / tab).

 You will complete one online application, listing all the pre-school education settings you wish your child to be considered for.

 Please note that it may not be possible to secure a place at your first preference setting if more children apply to a setting than the places available.
 It is therefore important to list as many settings as possible (that you are willing to send your child to) on your application.

-The admissions criteria for all pre-school settings in Northern Ireland will be published on the Education Authority website from Friday 18 December 2020.
+The admissions criteria for all pre-school settings in Northern Ireland were published on the Education Authority website on Friday 18 December 2020.

 If additional information is required or you have any difficulty when making an application, you can contact the Education Authority admissions helpdesk on: